Skip to main content

 Opening Batch Trace Visualization Form

-After opening the Batch Traceability function, Batch Traceability.
-Selection Criteria will open.
+Upon opening the Batch Traceability function, the Selection Criteria window appears.

 Selection Criteria 1